g8a9/ferret/README.rst

 Features
 --------

-**Nlxplain** (read "nellxplain") builds on top of the transformers library.
+**ferret** builds on top of the transformers library.
 The library supports explanations using:

 * Gradients
 * Integrated Gradinets